-But knowing how to manage money is essential for life after high school — especially if you plan on taking on debt to pay for college.
-If you’re not lucky enough to learn about personal finance from your school, here are five lessons you can master before graduation.
+Knowing how to manage money is essential for life after high school — especially if you plan on taking on debt to pay for college.
+If you’re not lucky enough to learn about personal finance from your school, here are five lessons you can master before graduation:

 Even if you’re not making money yet, you should understand how to track spending and saving.

-“Before heading off to college you should know that a budget will be a must, since you then will have expenses of your own,” advised David Bakke, a personal finance expert at Money Crashers.
+“Before heading off to college you should know that a budget will be a must since you then will have expenses of your own,” advises David Bakke, a personal finance expert at Money Crashers.
 “It’s a great way to understand where your money goes.”

-“For high schoolers, there are a lot of important lessons worth learning, but I would have to say one of the most important is understanding the difference between needs and wants,” said Bakke.
+“For high schoolers, there are a lot of important lessons worth learning, but I would have to say one of the most important is understanding the difference between needs and wants,” says Bakke.

 To get started, keep track of how much money you have coming in and going out.
 Set a goal for how much you want to spend and save on a weekly or monthly basis.
 If you’re having trouble with impulse shopping, try to wait 24 hours before making a purchase.
 You might realize that the item you thought you needed is not so important after all.